remla24-02/operation/README.md

 Cancel the startup with `Ctrl+C` and check the node's status to find the faulty node id.
 Destroy this node and retry.
 To do this run the following commands:
+(In case it's the controller node you might need to rerun the provisioning of the workers (`vagrant up --provision`))
 ``` console
 vagrant global-status
 vagrant destroy <fault-node-id>